amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

   Otherwise, the name or address is resolved within that module’s exported macro array.

 > [!WARNING]
-> An unqualified macro name can change meaning in the middle of a module if you choose to shadow the
+> An unqualified macro name can change meaning in the middle of an encoding module if you choose to shadow the
-> name of a macro in active encoding module.
+> name of a macro in the active encoding module.
 To unambiguously refer to the active encoding module,
 > use the qualified reference syntax: `$ion_encoding::<macro-name>`.